DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 }
 </pre>

-Similar to `fvSchemes`, most higher level details of this file are best suited and covered in the advanced user guide.
+Similar to `fvSchemes`, most higher level details of this file are best suited and covered in the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide).
 Here we define the dictionaries and discuss the main ideas behind them.

 The first dictionary, `SIMPLE`, where we define both `consistent` and `nNonOrthogonalCorrectors`.
 There are two variations of the SIMPLE algorithm in OpenFOAM: SIMPLE and SIMPLEC.
 The default algorithm, what we use for the NACA0012 case, is SIMPLE.
 We can specify SIMPLEC by setting `consistent yes;`.
 Additionally, we set `nNonOrthogonalCorrectors 0;`.
-This entry controls the extra amount of iterations performed in the SIMPLE algorithm to help account for non-orthogonal meshes.
-If the mesh is reasonably orthogonal (of good quality), then using zero correction is fine.
-However, in the following dictionary, `potentialFlow`, we set `nNonOrthogonalCorrectors 20;`.
-This dictionary relates to solving the potential flow equation (Laplace's equation for velocity potential), $\nabla \cdot (\nabla \phi)$.
-This is a single linear solve meaning we rely on specifying iterations (`nNonOrthogonalCorrectors`) to converge the equation.
-A value of 20 is very typical for most general applications but this can be adjusted as needed.
+This entry controls the extra amount of iterations performed in the unsteady version of SIMPLE algorithm to help account for non-orthogonal meshes.
+For steady-state simulations, using zero correction is fine.

 The following dictionary is the `solvers` dictionary.
-In all sub-dictionaries, we specify a `solver` and `smoother` to begin (the `Phi` subdictionary uses the same settings as the `"(p|p_rgh|G)"` sub-dictionary, denoted by the use of `$p`).
-The details for solvers and smoothers are beyond the scope of this user guide (reference the advanced user guide).
+In all sub-dictionaries, we specify a `solver` and `smoother` to begin.
+The details for solvers and smoothers are beyond the scope of this user guide (reference the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide)).
 The quantities here of most importance for now are the tolerances.
-For all sub-dictionaries we specify a tolerance that we wish OpenFOAM to reach in the solution.
+For all sub-dictionaries, we specify a tolerance that we wish OpenFOAM to reach in the solution.
 A tolerance of 0 is very tight, and difficult to meet (taking machine precision to be zero).
 We can relax this requirement by specifying `relTol`.
 A `relTol`, which stands for relative tolerance, gives how much we want our baseline residual to drop.
 So a relative tolerance of 0.1 gives that when the residual has dropped by a factor of 10, the solution has sufficiently converged.
-It should be noted at this point that we define different solver settings for various field values (i.e. not all field values use the same solvers/settings, we use 3 total sub-dictionaries to define different solvers/settings).
-As was the case with `fvSchemes`; simply put, different field values benefit from particular solvers/settings (this topic again, covered in the advanced user guide).
+Note that we need to only converge 1 order for each iteration because the flow solver is nonlinear; there is no need to converge very tightly for each inner linear equation solution.
+It should be noted at this point that we define different solver settings for various field values (i.e. not all field values use the same solvers/settings, we use 2 total sub-dictionaries to define different solvers/settings).
+As was the case with `fvSchemes`; simply put, different field values benefit from particular solvers/settings (this topic again, covered in the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide)).

 Lastly we define relaxation factors within the `relaxationFactors` dictionary.
-These factors can help converge the solution much faster.
+These factors can help converge the solution much faster and more robust.
 We define two sub-dictionaries: `fields` and `equations`.
-The `fields` relaxation factors help stabilize the pressure calculations after solving the equation for that field whereas the `equations` relaxation factors are applied to actual computation of that field.
+The `fields` relaxation factors help stabilize the pressure calculations after solving the equation for that field whereas the `equations` relaxation factors are applied to the actual linear equation solution of that field.
 The values used, 0.3 and 0.7, are fairly typical/standard and can work well for most cases meaning that often times, these do not have to be adjusted.

 ## 4. run, clean, and paraview.foam
 This final section pertains to the last 3 files that we are yet to cover: run, clean, and paraview.foam.
 These files are simple and pertain to running the case and post-processing.